E. Scott Sills, MD PhD

 Previously, Dr. Sills chaired a regional initiative bridging Arab and Israeli clinics across 13 countries, the first IVF collaboration of its kind in the Middle East (2007).

-Free from medical device makers or Big Pharma influences, Dr. Sills is respected as much for his fierce patient advocacy as for his robust, privately funded output of academic publication.
+Free from the influences of medical device makers or Big Pharma, Dr. Sills is respected as much for his fierce patient advocacy as for his robust, privately funded output of academic publication.

 “Never underestimate the difficulty